2025 - current: Postdoctoral Research Fellow

-2019 - current: The Ohio State University PhD Program in Mathematics (theoretical track)
+2019 - 2025: PhD in Mathematics, The Ohio State University

 Working papers and preprints